Kentucky Derby Winners: Full List, Results and History (1875–2026)

 Three notes before the table:

 - 2025: Sovereignty gave Godolphin their first Derby win after 12 failed attempts.
-He went on to win the Belmont Stakes and was named 2025 Horse of the Year.
+He won the Belmont Stakes and was named 2025 Horse of the Year.

-- 2021: Medina Spirit crossed the line first but was disqualified after a positive drug test.
+- 2021: Medina Spirit crossed the line first but lost the title after a positive drug test.
 Mandaloun moved up to first.
 Bob Baffert’s official Derby win total stays at six.

-- 2019: Maximum Security crossed first but was disqualified for interference.
+- 2019: Maximum Security crossed first but lost the title for interference.
 Country House trained by Bill Mott moved to first.

-- Pre-1896 note: The Derby ran at one and a half miles before 1896.
+- Pre-1896: The Derby ran at one and a half miles before 1896.
 The current distance of one and a quarter miles has been standard ever since.

 | Year | Winner | Jockey | Trainer | Owner | Time |